Ivy Tutors Network Logo

 Find a tutor

-AP US History Tutors in NYC
+AP US History Tutors in NYC, ATL, and Online

 Given in May, Advanced Placement (AP) exams are not only challenging, but also a great way to show universities that you can excel in college-level classes.
 Even better, scoring a 4 or 5 on an AP can exempt you from taking those classes as a freshman in college!
 Students are allowed to take AP exams even if they aren’t offered at their school, which is particularly useful if you’re a wiz-kid in a specific subject.